lukaszwilisowski/strict-type-mapper/README.md

 # Strict Type Mapper

-This is an extension of popular Mapper / AutoMapper libraries that map one type to another.
-By using few TypeScript hacks, this library is able to check both types more carefully than other libraries and standard TypeScript constraints.
-This results in lower risk of runtime errors.
+StrictTypeMapper is a Mapper / AutoMapper library that uses advanced **Compile-time type checking** to enforce strict type compatibility.
+The checks are more strict than standard TypeScript constraints which helps catching runtime errors.

-This library has been originally designed to **map domain types to DB types** as a part of `domain-repository` npm package, but since then, it has been made a separate library.
+This library has been originally designed to **map domain types to DB types** as a part of [domain-repository](https://www.npmjs.com/package/domain-repository) npm package, but recently it has been published as a separate library.

 NOTE: if you have an error in mapping, it probably means that you are trying to map Optional type to non-Optional type or vice versa.
 Unfortunately, TypesScript does not provide meaningful error messages in such cases so you have to believe that library is right and your code is wrong :-)

-If you want to see the TypeScript magic, please check those files:
+If you want to see some TypeScript hacks, please check the following files:

 - [Strict Mapping ✨ interface](https://github.com/lukaszwilisowski/strict-type-mapper/blob/main/src/interfaces/mapping.interface.ts)
 - [Magic ✨ types](https://github.com/lukaszwilisowski/strict-type-mapper/blob/main/src/helpers/helper.types.ts)